-The three-day event, organized by president Izuho Hatada will be held at Tower Hall Funabori in Tokyo, and in person for the first time in three years.
-The event is intended as a forum to exchange ideas and thoughts on various topics such as CRISPR-Cas9, new various models used in genome editing and new emerging technologies.
+The three-day event, organized by president Izuho Hatada, was held at Tower Hall Funabori in Tokyo, and in person for the first time in three years.
+The event was held as a forum to exchange ideas and thoughts on various topics such as CRISPR-Cas9, new various models used in genome editing and new emerging technologies.

 Homology-independent targeted insertion (HITI) enables guided CAR knock-in and efficient clinical scale CAR-T cell manufacturing